 21. Take a trip into the city to see the Myer Xmas windows

-37. Taking the dogs to the beach on Xmas day
+37. Take the dogs to the beach on Xmas day

 39. Watch the Grinch on Christmas Eve

-40. The youngest puts the star on top of the Christmas Tree
+40. Let the youngest put the star on top of the Christmas Tree

 45. Play cards in the afternoon/evening

-46. Hot Roast Lunch regardless of the heat
+46. Relish in a hot roast Lunch regardless of the heat

 49. Creaming Soda spiders on Xmas Eve